Differential/accounts-entry/README.md

 ## Configuration

-Set `AccountsEntry.config` equal to a hash of configuration options:
+Somewhere in your client code, set `AccountsEntry.config` equal to a hash of configuration options:

 ```
 {